vmoreira-dev/Horizon/README.md

 ## Overview

-Horizon is a lightweight task board for managing work across simple columns.
-Tasks can be created, moved between states, and removed with instant feedback and persistent storage.
+Horizon is a lightweight task board built around simple columns and fast interaction.
+Tasks can be created moved and removed with immediate feedback and persistent storage.

 ---